PNNL-CompBio/ion-mob-ms/docs/index.md

 <img src="PowerShell_Image.PNG" width="800">

  4. Restart computer
  5. Open Docker Desktop and then UI_V2

 **Dashboard Image**
 <img src="Dashboard_Open_Image.png" width="800">

 ## Run Overview
 1) Workflow choice will be dictated by which type of experiment you are running.
 The option to run any individual tool is also available.
 2) Depending on which workflow you'd like to run,a set of files and folders must be prepared ahead of time.
-3) Enter values for parameters and use a unique experiment name.
+3) Enter parameter values and use a unique experiment name.
 Avoid spaces or any special characters in this name.
 4) Double check parameter inputs, files, then run the experiment.
 5) If AutoCCS was performed, you will be able to view a preview of the results.
 If this does not appear, the experiment may have failed.
 6) Save results to folder.
 Do not use a duplicate folder name.
 Once results are saved, they will be removed from the application workspace.

 ## Select your Workflow

 There are three types of workflows to run.
 Each mode has separate needs for input files, but runs a combination of the modules depicted below.